 The answer is to build a brand.

 Branding is the promotion of a product or company through advertising and design.
 Some branding strategies are more popular than others.
-In the last year, the types of branding materials consumers were most likely to encounter include:
+In the span of 2020 and 2021, the types of branding materials consumers were most likely to encounter include:

 - Product (39%)